 <<< End >>>

-The answer was to partner, which Q2 saw as a far better option than a multiyear investment to build its own platform or trying to cobble together the requisite capabilities through acquisitions.
-Q2 teamed with AppDirect to deploy a flexible platform through which Q2’s clients can deliver a world-class experience to their end customers with in-demand third-party applications across lending, collections, security, retail banking solutions, and more.
-By using AppDirect’s subscription commerce platform as the foundation, Q2 was able to launch applications in a fraction of the time it would have taken to build them from scratch, and at far less cost.
+The answer was to partner, which Q2 saw as a better option than a multiyear investment to build its own eCommerce platform or trying to cobble together the requisite capabilities through acquisitions.
+Q2 teamed with AppDirect to build an eCommerce system within online banking, through which Q2’s clients can deliver a world-class experience to their end customers with in-demand third-party applications across accounting, insurance, payments, security, and much more – for retail and commercial customers alike.
+By using AppDirect’s subscription commerce solution and Q2’s Digital Banking Platform as the foundation, Q2 was able to launch partner applications in a fraction of the time, and at far less cost.

-Today, Q2 is rolling out the next phase: offering marketplace-as-a-service that financial institutions can use to curate a selection of subscription banking products for their customers and, thus, enable them to drive greater digital engagement, generate non-interest income, and create “stickier” customer relationships.
+Today, Q2 is rolling out the Marketplace-as-a-service that financial institutions are using to curate a selection of subscription banking products for their customers and, thus, enable them to drive greater digital engagement, generate non-interest income, and create “stickier” customer relationships.
 Looking forward, the company intends to steadily grow its catalog to serve all its customers' needs.

-As the subscription economy continues to accelerate, we expect to see many more examples of business innovation along the lines of what Q2 is pursuing.
+As the subscription economy continues to accelerate, I expect to see many more examples of business innovation along the lines of what Q2 is pursuing.
+I’ll be sharing some of those stories in future blog posts.
+In the meantime, feel free to contact me if you want to learn more about Accenture’s perspectives on how to successfully launch and manage a robust subscription commerce business.

 Disclaimer: This document makes descriptive reference to trademarks that may be owned by others.
 The use of such trademarks herein is not an assertion of ownership of such trademarks by Accenture and is not intended to represent or imply the existence of an association between Accenture and the lawful owners of such trademarks.
 This document refers to marks owned by third parties.
 All such third-party marks are the property of their respective owners.
 No sponsorship, endorsement or approval of this content by the owners of such marks is intended, expressed or implied.
 This content is provided for general information purposes and is not intended to be used in place of consultation with our professional advisors.